Suor/Suor.github.io/source/drafts/growing-over-backward-incompatibility.markdown

 Your users, respecting deprecation, litter their code with ugly `parse(url, True)` or `parse_all(url)` calls.
 And when finally you get rid of an old `parse` you need another round of deprecation to return to sane API.
 On function level this leads to `do_something_ex()` things, on module level we can see `urllib2`, `newforms` and `better-assert`.

 Second, you'll obviously need to ship several implementations for things you change.
-This hardens managing whatever you are doing a bit, but easing life for broader group, whatever users, by making it harder for narrower one, whatever developers, is generally a good trade-off.
+This hardens managing whatever you are doing a bit.
+But making life easier for broader group, whatever users, by making it harder for narrower one, whatever developers, is generally a good trade-off.

 Third, gradual change is not always possible.
-Say you want to change how a `/` operator works in your language.
+Say you want to change how the `/` operator works in your language.
 To be compatible it should work the old way in old code and a new way in new one.

 <!-- not friendly with semver -->